Content control: Data in motion: When should I transmit content encrypted?

-When convenient and available:
+Option 2: When convenient and available.

-When required by others:
+Option 3: When required by others.

-Never use encryption:
+Option 4: Never use encryption.

-When transiting untrusted networks:
+Option ii: When transiting untrusted networks.

 The use of encryption for information in transit, as opposed to other techniques, is specifically and solely for the purpose of preventing unauthorized revelation of content or information about the systems exchanging the content.
 It is expensive to do well and prevents internal surveillance that may be important to intrusion detection, network debugging, and other similar uses.
 Therefore, the only justification for encryption in transit comes from external requirements or risks.
 However, it is very inexpensive in most cases today to encrypt less well, so unless there is a need to surveil the communications, encryption is sensible at some level or quality in most cases.

-Medium risk: In medium risk situations, all internal network traffic should only be encrypted if required.
+Medium risk: In medium risk situations, all internal network traffic should only be encrypted if convenient.
 Most information is not likely to be important if leaked, and this keeps unnecessary costs down without sacrificing anything critical.
 All external and internal sensitive information should be encrypted if it is convenient because, in the case of external information, it increases the difficulty of understanding which information is important, and for internal information, it doesn't hurt to encrypt if it is convenient.
 Sensitive information with value this high and identified threats should always be encrypted in transit, even internally.

 High risk: In high risk situations, loss of life or similar high consequences may be the result of sensitive information leaks.
 As a result, all sensitive information should be encrypted in transit.
-Non-sensitive information should be encrypted internally if convenient and externally if required, for the same reasons as the medium risk situation.
+Non-sensitive information should be encrypted internally if convenient and externally if feasible, for the same reasons as the medium risk situation.